 How you pass on your family vacation home can greatly influence if it remains a special, positive place for future generations.
-Learn key considerations and strategies.
+Learn key considerations to discuss with your advisors.

 Summers at the beach with children and grandchildren playing in the water, clam bakes in the backyard, the smell of sunscreen, and sticky ocean breezes in the air.
 Vacation homes are often special gathering places where family memories are made, leading many to want to keep them in the family.